mlevison/APR-Markdown-Export/post/why-scrum-works/index.md

   - "agile"
   - "science"
 coverImage: "rugby-match-xs.jpg"
+excerpt: '**Basics:** The product backlog is a prioritized list of features of everything needed and'
 ---

 ![Rugby match - image licensed from Photodune](src/content/blog/why-scrum-works/images/rugby-match-xs.jpg) In the previous two posts in this series we examined how Scrum provides value to business and why.
 This post continues the second theme examining the remaining elements of Scrum.